ignatandrei/patterns/src/patternsSite/docs/patterns/Prototype.md

 ## Homework

-Imagine that you have a cow farm and you want to create a new cow.
-Implement a prototype that will allow you to clone a cow.
-The cow should have a name and a weight
+Imagine that you have a cow farm and you want to create a new cow.    <br />
+Implement a prototype that will allow you to clone a cow.    <br />
+The cow should have a name and a weight.    <br />